1. HOME

 2. Local, National, International

-Would you like to see completed impromptu speech outlines using these frameworks?
+Would you like to see example impromptu speech outlines using these frameworks?

 Click the link and you'll find examples of seven impromptu speech outline patterns: PREP, Problem-Solution, Past-Present-Future, Pros-Cons, Before-The Event-The Result, Cause-Effect-Remedy, and Local-National-International.